ishine/calibrating-llm-mt/README.md

 # Quick Run
 You can reproduce the results of applying calibration on TowerInstruct-Mistral-7B in Table-1.
-The training will take around 1 GPU hour on H100.
+Training will takes around 1 GPU hour on H100.
 ```
 cd experiments
 sh run.sh